legumeinfo/microservices/ARCHITECTURE.md

 - MUST install SIGHUP/SIGTERM/SIGINT handlers that schedule `shutdown(loop, signal=s)` so containers can be stopped cleanly.
 - MUST schedule transport servers via `loop.create_task(...)` and then `loop.run_forever()`.
 AVOID `web.run_app(app)` — it spawns its own event loop and ignores the surrounding signal/exception handlers, leaving them as dead code.

+### 6.1 Never block the event loop

+A synchronous call that does real I/O or CPU work blocks the *entire* loop — every other in-flight request stalls until it returns.
+The offender in this codebase is `pysam`: its calls are synchronous C, and opening a remote file is dominated by HTTPS round-trips (seconds).
+An HTTP handler that calls `pysam` inline serializes all concurrent requests (measured: 6 concurrent FASTA fetches took ~6× one fetch).

+Services that make blocking calls from an async handler MUST offload them to a thread pool via `loop.run_in_executor(...)`.
+This is safe and effective here because `pysam`/htslib **release the GIL during I/O**, so threads run genuinely concurrently (measured: 12 concurrent fetches ~10× faster on a 12-thread pool).
+The full pattern — a bounded pool, where it's created, and the `request_handler` thread-safety it requires — is in § 10.5.

+Background maintenance loops (periodic sweeps, cache eviction) follow the same rule: schedule them with `loop.create_task(...)` and run their blocking parts in the executor too (see `ds_utilities`' index-cache pruner, § 10.6).

 ---

 ## 7. HTTP server